March 7, 2026

 5. CLIMATE COALITION

 Climate Coalition was founded in 2016 by Valerie Gardner and a group of technology-oriented climate activists who recognized how much stronger the climate movement would be if climate advocates were not fighting amongst themselves.
-Unfortunately, activists who support renewables often ardently oppose nuclear power and vice versa.
-Climate Coalition views this internecine conflict as the primary reason why global effort to transition to 100% clean energy systems are delayed everywhere.
-So long as this fighting continues, demand for and investment in fossil fuels will remain strong.
+Climate Coalition works to build unity between climate activists who support renewables and those that support nuclear, who are often ardently in opposition to each other.
+This internecine conflict is why global effort to transition to 100% clean energy systems are delayed everywhere.
 Join Climate Coalition to show your support of unity against carbon emissions.
+(Climate Coalition is looking for a new leader to take this group to the next level.)

 MORE PRONUCLEAR GROUPS